 - 1 cup chocolate chips

-- Brown butter over medium heat until a nutty brown color.
+- Brown butter in a skillet over medium heat until a nutty brown color.
 It will most likely foam up and have a few brown specks in it.
 This is to be expected.
+It should smell toasted and be a light golden brown, be careful not to let it burn.
 Let cool slightly while you gather the remaining ingredients.

 - In another bowl, combine the flour, cornstarch, baking soda, baking powder and salt.
 Stir with a whisk.